US stocks cautious after big rally in previous session

-U.S. stocks were mixed on Tuesday, one day after a big rally, as Walgreens Boots Alliance turned in a disappointing quarterly earnings report and offered a weakened outlook but airline stocks posted gains.
+U.S. stocks drifted lower Tuesday, one day after a big rally, as Walgreens Boots Alliance turned in a disappointing quarterly earnings report and offered a weakened outlook but airline stocks posted gains.

 Continue Reading Below